Uterine Cancer - Medical Condition

 Estrogen supplements (or hormone replacement therapy, HRT), used to relieve the symptoms of menopause, may slightly increase the risk of endometrial cancer.
 However, estrogen is usually given in combination with another type of hormone called progesterone, which counteracts the effects of estrogen on the endometrium and negates the endometrial cancer risk.
 Oral contraceptive pills, in which the progesterone effect outweighs the small estrogen dose, even appear to offer some protection against endometrial cancer.
 Progesterone is the dominant hormone during a normal menstrual period.
 Therefore, younger women who don’t menstruate normally (unless they’re on the pill) are at higher risk of endometrial cancer.

-Because of its estrogen-like effects, tamoxifen citrate*, a common medication for patients with breast cancer, has been thought to increase the risk of endometrial cancer 3 to 5 times in women who may be taking it to prevent the recurrence of breast cancer.
-However, the risk of recurrence of breast cancer without tamoxifen citrate in those women who are prescribed the medication is much higher than the added risk of uterine cancer.
+Because of its estrogen-like effects, tamoxifen*, a common medication for patients with breast cancer, has been thought to increase the risk of endometrial cancer 3 to 5 times in women who may be taking it to prevent the recurrence of breast cancer for 5 years or longer.
+However, the risk of recurrence of breast cancer without tamoxifen in those women who are prescribed the medication is higher than the added risk of uterine cancer.
 If you are taking this medication, your doctor may arrange for regular monitoring to help detect early cancerous changes in the uterine lining.

-People with a family history of this disease, and people in families with some types of inherited colon cancer or breast cancer may be at increased risk.
+People with a family history of this disease, and people in families with some types of inherited colon cancer, breast or ovarian cancer may be at increased risk.

 Endometrial cancer in its early stages has one predominant symptom: abnormal uterine bleeding.
 Bleeding is abnormal in a premenopausal woman if it occurs at unusual times.
 In a postmenopausal woman, any uterine bleeding is abnormal.
 One-third of postmenopausal women who see their doctor about abnormal uterine bleeding have endometrial cancer.